- CATALOG SLIDESHOW

 - Crystal Jewelry

 Save 25% on all Natural Crystals with this Code: NAT25 (Valid until July 12, 2020)

 I received my first acupuncture treatment when I was 19 and became immediately fascinated with the concepts of Traditional Chinese Medicine.
 Since then I have studied these principles formally and informally in different settings and started actively working with this system in my healing practice.
 What follows is a concise description of just a few aspects of a very complex system that was developed more than 3000 years ago.
 It is not widely known that within this system - along with acupuncture, specific exercises, and herbal remedies - crystals played an important part.

 If you’ve had an acupuncture, acupressure, or an Accunect treatment you may have heard your practitioner mention meridians and elements.
 In these series of articles I’ll briefly discuss their significance and corresponding associations.

-According to the Traditional Chinese Medicine, meridian is an “energy highway” along which energy circulates throughout a human body.
+According to Traditional Chinese Medicine, a meridian is an “energy highway” along which energy circulates throughout a human body.
 There are 12 main meridians that connect to the main organs in the body.
-For those who are curious how this connects to the Western medical science, here is a link to read more.
+For those who are curious how this connects to Western medical science, here is a link to read more.